rshank112/playground/README.md

 5. The code is in https://github.com/rshank112/playground/
 6. There are some screenshots of AWS deployment(at the root dir) and the running app
 7. I had to delete all the AWS resources because of the cost.
 I can send you the yaml file of all the resources I used to deploy the docker image and get it running on AWS.
 I cannot push it to github rejects anything which has secrets.
+8. There is a lot to be done for making this production ready off course.
+This is a very basic web app satisfying what was asked.
+9. The dockerfile is at the root directory and builds an image around 1.1GB.
+Can be reduced through some optimizations.